zia9571/Solar-Power-Forecasting-Dashboard/README.md

 The true value of this project lies in its application.
 A smart energy system can use the model's forecast to make intelligent decisions.
-The following pseudocode illustrates how a system could use the forecast to optimize energy usage.